mhtefe/imageProcessing/README.md

 "# imageProcessing"

-I'll try to gather code snippets by citing the developer for better understanding on some issues and planning to fill the gaps on some issues.
+I'll try to gather code snippets by citing the developer for better understanding on issues which I find interesting and planning to fill the gaps at some points.

 So far, the topics are:

 0_simpleHomography:
 How to use homography ("h") matrix ?
-How to calculate it in OpenCv for given points and results of projection of individual pairs.
+How to calculate it using OpenCv for given points and results of projection of individual pairs.

 1_DLTCalculation:
-How to calculate "h" for given 4 coplanar point pairs ?
+How to calculate "h" for given 4 coplanar point pairs and affine transformation matrix using least square ?